tecracer-chef/inspec-chef/README.md

 ## Configuration for TestKitchen

-To allow dev/prod parity, this input plugin detects if it is called from within TestKitchen.
+To allow for more dev/prod parity, this input plugin detects if it is called from within TestKitchen.
 As these tests should not access the Chef Server (to provide the needed test data instead of live data), it will then revert on using the `data_bags_path` and `attributes` from kitchen's `provisioner` section:

 ```yaml
 suites: